saikesav-sai/Cardio_prediction_using_ml/Readme.txt

 # Then go to front_end folder
+# In src folder open app.js and change the ipv4 address to your ipv4 addres

-#Type this in the terminal to install dependencies
+# Then Type this in the terminal to install dependencies

 npm install

-#Then type

-npm start to start the application
+#Then type to start the application

+npm start

 # Terminate all the running programs after usage